DISABLED STUDENTS’ CAMPAIGN RESOURCES

-Founded in summer 2012 CUSU DSC Disability Resource Library is a growing collection of material related to disability.
-Most of the material is created by disabled people though some isn’t.
-The library is open to all, not just members of the Campaign or Cambridge students and is held in the CUSU offices on the New Museum site.
+Founded in summer 2012, CUSU DSC Disability Resource Library is a growing collection of material related to disability.
+The library is open to all members of the University and lives alongside the Harry Harris LGBT+ Library and the other Liberation Libraries in the CUSU/GU lounge at 17 Mill Lane.
 We encourage you to email us suggestions of further materials to include as the library grows.
-This is run alongside the Harry Harris LGBT+ Library which is moving to the CUSU offices shortly.

-Our quick guide to accessing Cambridge (both the city and the university) and things it’s useful to be aware of, this may expand.
+Our quick guide to accessing Cambridge (both the city and the university) and things it’s useful to be aware of.

 Disability Access Guide